-How do you find your voice as a screenwriter?
+How do you find your screenwriting voice?

 12. Find your voice – and stick with it.